Regun63/PythonGames/README.md

 # PythonGames
-Creating games Using  Python with Pygame module
+Created games Using  Python with Pygame module